Vituali/AIClip/README.md

 npm run dist
 ```

-This generates an installer in the `dist/` folder using `electron-builder`.
+This generates a portable .exe in the `dist/` folder using `electron-builder`.

 ## Contributing